thomasread99/linux_pam_nfc/README.md

 If they do not yet exist, install them from the command line by using
 <br />
 `sudo apt-get install libpam0g-dev`

+### APP SETUP
+Download the APK file in the app folder on this repo to your Android smartphone, and install (may need to allow install from unknown sources).
+Once downloaded, create an account on the app, and use this is sign in.
+To use the app, simply tap on the reader.

 ## COMPILATION
 For ease of compilation, a makefile has been included with this solution.
 To compile both programs, simply run: